|3.||Noob Guide Fix Skillbuild|

 This is a set of builds for Dragon Knight, one of the more interesting strength carries and a member of the transformation class of carries.
 He gets built a lot of different ways depending on where you're playing.
 Each build gets its own minisection for you to check out, so consider this an anti alt-tab guide.
 The formatting for this guide is matched heavily with my Faceless Void guide, which you can check out if you play him.

-DK lives in the gray area between semi and hard carries, and he brings a lot to the table at level 6 or even before, an important factor in the 6.77 push meta.
+DK lives in the gray area between semi and hard carries, and he brings a lot to the table at level 6 or even before, an important factor in the 6.78 push meta.
 He is one of the best laning carries, with a stun, nuke, and built-in regen/armor with dragon blood.
 His nuke is one of his signature features as a carry -- it's spammable for pushing/flash farming/harassing/bursting.
 His defensive skill's early strength and his very long (3.25s on 9s CD) stun are also relatively uncommon among carries this hard.
 His signature skill, Elder Dragon Form (unsurprisingly) turns him in to a dragon, which boosts his movespeed, cast range on his stun, attack range, and gives an effect depending on the level of the ultimate.
 This is where most of his carry potential comes from, and is really good.
-At level one you get a solid DoT, level two gives you a strong ranged cleave, while level 3 gives you an AoE Eye of Skadi effect on attack.
+At level one you get a solid DoT, level two adds a strong ranged cleave, while level 3 gives you an AoE Eye of Skadi effect on attack.

 I'm not going to list out skills/whatnot.
 There's a well-maintained wiki, great replays, and even video guides on how to play DK.
 An easy way to get better is to watch replays on player perspective -- filter recent games for DK and very high skill level.